Your health insurance could pay out if you need private medical treatment or an appointment. Here is how to claim and how much it costs.

 Most policies only make you pay this excess once each year, so if you claimed for another £300 appointment that year, your insurer would pay the whole amount.

-Making a claim can make your premiums more expensive when you renew your policy it or take out a new one next year.
+Making a claim can make your premiums more expensive when you renew your policy or take out a new one the following year.

 This is because when you take out health insurance, any symptoms or illnesses you have claimed for before are known as pre-existing conditions.

 They can push up the cost of your premiums next year, and a policy from a new insurer could even exclude cover for pre-existing conditions.

 This can happen if your insurer decides your policy does not cover the treatment you requested.